netduma/knowledge-base/content/docs/dumaos-3/using-ping-assist-as-a-ping-filter.md

 ---
+title: Using Ping Assist as a Ping Filter on DumaOS 3
 weight: 7
 ---

-# Using Ping Assist as a Ping Filter on DumaOS 3

 Ping Assist on DumaOS is very powerful, so you could choose to use Ping Assist as a pure Ping Filter.
 This means you no longer filter by distance, you just filter by Ping.
 Here's how to do this: